+Wondering how to mix protein powder?
+Wondering how to make protein powder less gritty?
 Before we get into how to make your protein powder mix better, it is important to acknowledge that being hard to mix, although annoying, might be a good thing.

 Whereas most protein powders made with are heavily-processed protein concentrates and isolates, some protein powders are made with minimally-processed, naturally protein-rich ingredients.
 Our protein powders, for example, are made with egg whites and chickpeas.
 Egg whites are simply broken, pasteurized, and dried before becoming protein powder.
 Chickpeas are just dried and ground.
 Minimally-processed ingredients like these still contain fats, carbohydrates, and fiber, all of which decrease their solubility (ability to dissolve).
 A plant-based protein like peas, for example, contains lots of insoluble fiber.
 Insoluble fiber does not dissolve in liquid, and if it is not stripped away before the plant becomes protein powder, the protein powder will be hard to mix.

 The solubility of plant-based ingredients affects animal-based protein powders too.
 Chocolate flavored whey protein powders, for example, contain cocoa powder, a derivative of cocoa beans.
 Cocoa powder, depending on how it is processed, can make protein powder hard to mix.
 Raw cocoa powder, for instance, is not very soluble.
 Alkalized (Dutch) protein powder, on the other hand, dissolves more easily because it undergoes more processing (an alkaline solution like potassium carbonate is added to the chocolate liquor).